skillrary/AWS-Certified-SysOps-Administrator-Associate/Daily Lab Exercise for BapeiBatch1.md

 1. Created Custom Metric.
 Use the above link to do the same.
 2. Execute the command the following command aws cloudwatch put-metric-data --metric-name MyBytes --namespace MyNameSpace --unit Bytes --value 231434333 --dimensions InstanceId=1-23456789,InstanceType=m1.small
-3. Goto Cloudwatch and see if it has created a new namesapce
+3. Goto Cloudwatch and see if it has created a new namespace
 4. Now create a new EC2 instance and create mem.sh file with the following 2 lines.